FriendsOfTYPO3/tea/README.md

 ## Running lints in CI
 ### GitHub
-For GitHub, we prepared two ways of running lints: composer scripts, and second is using exported, prepared GitHub Actions in your workflow.
+For GitHub, we prepared two ways of running lints:
+1. relies on executing composer scripts
+2. using exported, prepared GitHub Actions in your workflow. workflow.
 #### Composer scripts
 You can run your lints using composer scripts.
 Example workflow is defined in